Medication Guidelines for Overnight Field Trips

-Provided Over-the-Counter Medication: For students who do not regularly take medication, but may develop stomach upset or another ache or pain during the trip, three common over-the-counter medications are provided by the school on an “as needed” basis: acetaminophen (Tylenol), ibuprofen (Advil, Motrin) and bismuth salicylate (Pepto Bismol).
-Please complete the permission form for these three medications indicating whether your child may take any of these during the trip.
+Provided Over-the-Counter Medication: For students who do not regularly take medication, but may develop stomach upset or another ache or pain during the trip, three common over-the-counter medications are provided by the school on an “as needed” basis: acetaminophen (Tylenol), ibuprofen (Advil, Motrin), bismuth subsalicylate (Pepto Bismol), and topical diphenhydramine (Benadryl cream).
+Please complete the permission form for these four medications indicating whether your child may take any of these during the trip.

 Not Provided Over-the-Counter Medication: example – allergy medication, motion sickness medication.
 (Please: no acetaminophen, ibuprofen or bismuth salicylate – they are provided) Dosage may not exceed package labelling (if it does, it becomes a prescription medication – see below).
 A Parent’s Request for Over the Counter Medication Administration form must be completed for each medication.

 Prescription Medication: a Prescription Medication Administration Record must be completed by both the prescribing healthcare provider and the parent FOR EACH MEDICATION.
 Example: student takes two different prescription medications at the same time OR takes Medication 1 at breakfast and bedtime, and Medication 2 at dinner – in each case, this will be 2 different forms.
 This would include insulin orders outside the usual school day, antibiotics, over-the-counter medication in dosage that exceeds package labelling, ADHD medication, etc.